Variational Quantum Algorithms: Applications

-{\it Quantum metrology.} Quantum metrology is a research field where one seeks the optimal setup for probing a parameter of interest with minimal shot noise.
-The probed parameter is typically a magnetic field.
-In the absence of noise during the probing process, the analytical solution about the optimal probe state has been given; however, when general physical noises are present, an analytical argument is hard.
+Quantum metrology is a field where one seeks the optimal setup for probing a parameter of interest (for example a magnetic field) with minimal shot noise.
+In the absence of noise during the probing process, the analytical solution for the optimal probe state can be derived.
+However, when general physical noises are present, an analytical solution is hard to find.
 Variational-state quantum metrology variationally searches for the optimal probe state~\cite{koczor2019variational,kaubruegger2019variational,ma2020adaptive,beckey2020variational}.
-For state preparation, variational quantum circuits are used in Refs.~\cite{koczor2019variational,ma2020adaptive,beckey2020variational} while optical tweezer arrays are considered in~\cite{kaubruegger2019variational}.
-More concretely, one prepares a probe state with variational parameters, probe the magnetic field with physical noises, measure quantum Fisher information (QFI) as a cost function, and update the parameters to maximize it.
-Note that since QFI cannot be efficiently computed, an approximation of QFI can be heuristically found by optimizing measurement basis, or by computing upper and lower bounds on the QFI~\cite{beckey2020variational}.
+For state preparation, variational quantum circuits are used in Refs.~\cite{koczor2019variational,ma2020adaptive,beckey2020variational} whereas optical tweezer arrays are considered in Ref.~\cite{kaubruegger2019variational}.
+More concretely, one prepares a probe state with variational parameters, probes the magnetic field with physical noises, measures quantum Fisher information (QFI) as a cost function, and updates the parameters to maximize it.
+Note that since QFI cannot be efficiently computed, an approximation of QFI can be heuristically found by optimizing the measurement basis, or by computing upper and lower bounds on the QFI~\cite{beckey2020variational}.